 Network related economies of scale efficiencies.
 However, the Commission considered that network economies of scale efficiencies were not likely to be merger specific to the extent that similar savings were to be implemented through the existing network sharing agreements.
-Therefore the Commission did not consider that these were relevant efficiencies in its assessment of anticompetitive effects.
+Therefore the Commission did not consider that these were relevant efficiencies in its assessment of anti-competitive effects.

 Non-network economies of scale.
 The efficiencies would enable the combined business to make larger investments in service quality than would be possible for parties on a stand-alone basis.
 However the Commission found that the scale efficiencies related to fixed costs which were unlikely to be passed on to consumers and therefore concluded that these were not relevant efficiencies in its assessment of anti-competitive effects.
-Faster and more extensive LTE coverage than in the absence of the merger.
-However the parties could not demonstrate to the appropriate evidential standard that the claimed efficiencies were verifiable, merger specific and would benefit consumers.